TP-Link VIGI Cameras Ultimate Guide Part 3 - NVR IPCAMERA SECURITY

 Step 2.
 Confirm that the camera is connected to your network properly.

-The camera should be connected to network devices via Ethernet cable.
+The camera should be connected to network devices via cable.

 • Connect other clients to the same port using the same Ethernet cable to verify the port and the cable is working.